 The NMAA Los Sembradores Farming Training Project was established in 2016 to help cultivate a new generation of farmers with deep roots in acequia customs and traditions.

-Our ‘Sembradores’ are recruited from acequia communities in northern New Mexico, and our graduates continue agricultural traditions and are playing active roles in their respective acequias, including restoring ancestral family land which had lain fallow or been under-utilized for years, or even several generations.
+Our ‘Sembradores’ are recruited from acequia communities in northern New Mexico, and our graduates continue agricultural traditions and are playing active roles in their respective acequias, including restoring ancestral family land which has laid fallow or been under-utilized for years, or even several generations.

-In addition to supporting our cohorts of dedicated apprentices, the Los Sembradores Program also offers a yearly series of public farming workshops meant to support and connect a larger network of regional acequia farmers.
+A limited number of Sembradores/NMAA Food, Farm and Seeds Program workshop series will be open to the public by RSVP.
+These farming workshops are meant to support and connect a larger network of regional acequia farmers and create a space for knowledge sharing.
 Past workshop topics have included soil health and restoration; pollinators; and our online Garden Platica Series.

 Our Curriculum